Home | Bio | Music | Software | Teaching

 Roads, Curtis.
 2001.
 Microsound.
 Cambridge, MA: MIT Press. {GB}

 This project was funded by a University of South Carolina Provost's Creative and Performing Arts Grant titled Music, Physics and Sonification.
-The data used in this work is from CERN's ATLAS Experiment (ATLAS 2008), which is now available under a Creative Commons CC0 license at the CERN Open Data portal.
-Special thanks to physicists Milind Purohit and Reginald Alexander Bain of the University of South Carolina's High Energy Physics Group for their assistance with this project.
+The data used in this work is from CERN's ATLAS Experiment (ATLAS 2008), which is available under a Creative Commons CC0 license at the CERN Open Data portal.
+Special thanks to physicists Milind Purohit and Reggie Bain of the University of South Carolina's High Energy Physics Group for their assistance with this project.

-Updated: January 4, 2026
+Updated: March 3, 2026